YoungestBuffalo/movieApiSearch/README.md

 - search from different parameters other than titles

 ##### Limitations
-- requests per minute to the api
+- requests per minute from the api

 ___